School of Mathematical Sciences

 Foundations in Maths for Data Science

-This block provides apprentices with the mathematical skills, confidence and competence in a range of fundamental elementary mathematical techniques.
+This module provides apprentices with the mathematical skills, confidence and competence in a range of fundamental elementary mathematical techniques.
 It also provides a basis for the advanced mathematical methods used to study and analyse data science problems.

-Candidates who can evidence an A in A-level Maths may be exempt from this module.
+Apprentices who can evidence an A in A-level Maths may be exempt from this module.

 Foundations in Software Development